sjaz24/SwiftAI/README.md

 To install using Docker perform the following steps after downloading this repository.

- 1. **(See Note above.)** Edit the kaggle.json file to specify your Kaggle username and Kaggle key.
+ 1. **(See Note Above)** Edit the kaggle.json file to specify your Kaggle username and Kaggle key.
 If you do not want to use Kaggle or do not have a Kaggle account, then comment out or remove the Kaggle Section of the DockerFile.

  2. From the command line within the Docker directory, execute the following Docker command: